Significant-Gravitas/AutoGPT/autogpt/contexts/context_template.md

 # Context Name
-Choose a descriptive name for the context
+{Brief description of content theme}
 ## Context Goal
-Describe here what the overall purpose and goal of this context are
+{Brief description of context goal or purpose}
 ### Context Parameters for Success
-Describe here what parameters you will use to determine if you have fulfilled your goal.
-Additionally, describe how you will get back on track if you diverge from the context's goal.
+- {List of parameters}
-#### Files
+- {That will determine}
-As files are created, list them here with internal linking directly to the file
+- {Success of this context}
-##### Sources (same constraint as sources)
+{Brief description of how you will stay on track when you start to diverge}
-As sources are gathered, list them here with their links in markdown
+### Highlights
-###### Highlights
+- {List of highlights from the context}
-As you go through this context, store key highlights here so they are not forgotten.
+- {Will start empty, but highlights should be appended here throughout the context's lifecycle}